 Additionally, within Study 2b it was found that an increase in recovery identification was associated with better T2 satisfaction with life and fewer T2 disordered eating symptoms, addressing thesis objective 3.
 Thus, supporting initial conclusions (hypothesis 7.13).
 As such, it could be argued that increasing recovery identification is beneficial for the health and well-being of people seeking disordered eating recovery.
 This is the first longitudinal investigation into the recovery identification.
-Not only do these findings highlight the importance that identifying with others can have for people seeking disordered eating recovery, but they also provide support for SIMOR (Best, Beckwith et al., 2016).
-Previous Social Cure research has shown that identification with similar others (e.g., others seeking recovery) can be beneficial for people seeking recovery as stronger recovery identification is associated with better health and well-being (Cruwys et al., 2020; Mawson et al 2015).
-People with stronger recovery identities have stronger recovery efficacy, are more dedicated to their recovery, and are more successful in their recovery (Beckwith et al., 2019; Dingle et al., 2019; Taylor et al., 2019).
-It could be argued that development of an identity with others in disordered eating recovery, not necessarily a physical/online group, and then increasing the identification with this group would be beneficial for people seeking disordered eating recovery to protect their mental health and well-being over time.
+Not only do these findings highlight the importance that identifying with others can have for people seeking disordered eating recovery) can be beneficial for people seeking recovery as stronger recovery identification is associated with better health and well-being (Cruwys et al., 2020; Mawson et al 2015).
+People with stronger recovery identifies have stronger recovery efficacy, are more dedicated to their recovery, and are more successful in their recovery (Beckwith et al., 2019; Taylor et al., 2019).
+It could be argued that development of an identify with others in disordered eating recovery, not necessarily a physical/online group, and then increasing the identification with this group would be beneficial for people seeking disordered eating recovery to protect their mental health and well-being over time.